Remote work study: Our findings and tips

-- there wouldn’t be several tasks being performed simultaneously during the meeting (64%).
+- there weren’t several tasks being performed simultaneously during the meeting (64%).

 65% of employees think they do not need more communication with management.

-Speaking of clarity - 44% of employees would like to see clearer instructions and expectations.
+Speaking of clarity - 44% of employees would like to see clearer instructions and expectations being expressed by management.
 Although the sudden change because of Covid made things tough, we should still strive to achieve clear communication.
-Being clear can be especially challenging for middle management as they lead their team and answer to upper management.
+Being clear can be especially challenging for middle management as they need to lead their team and answer to upper management.

 We also asked our employees how their manager should support their efforts:

-- 66% of respondents believe that a leader must clearly define the tasks and goals of his team and pinpoint the individual’s contribution
+- 66% of respondents believe that a leader must clearly define the tasks and goals of their team and pinpoint the individual’s contribution.

-That makes it clear what certain employees have to do and reduces the risk of significant failure as they are working small task by small task.
-This way you can also present the bigger picture to your team without overwhelming them as it’s divided into smaller parts.
+Basically, it’s best to set weekly objectives and then break them into small tasks.
+This makes it clear what certain employees have to do and reduces the risk of significant failure as they are working small task by small task.
+This also means you can present the bigger picture to your team without overwhelming them as it’s divided into smaller parts.
 At the same time, smaller tasks enable managers to empower their employees and trust them to complete a project step-by-step.

 If you encourage your employees to keep a journal of what went wrong and what worked well, you can improve your remote working process every month or so and continuously improve your efficiency.

-The key to remote productivity is scheduling chunks of time for deep work where you avoid any distractions at all cost.
-That’s when you can usually get the most of your work done in a few hours.
+The key to remote productivity is scheduling chunks of time for deep work where you avoid distractions at all costs.
+That’s when you can usually get most of your work done in a few hours.

 - 17% of our employees definitely see this as the biggest con of remote work and an additional 42% of our employees somewhat agree with this statement.

-- 30% of our employees felt isolated or lonely to at least some extent, which is worrying as the global numbers are usually closer to 20%.
-Of course, this is an unusual situation where even people that otherwise wouldn’t want to work from home simply have to.
+- 30% of our employees felt isolated or lonely, at least to some extent, which is worrying as the global numbers are usually closer to 20%.
+Of course, we are in an unusual situation where even people that otherwise wouldn’t want to work from home simply have to.

-Covid-19 pandemic certainly showed a lot of people and companies that remote work is feasible and that the business won’t collapse if you allow your employees to work from home a bit more often.
-On the contrary, you can see it as an opportunity to streamline your work processes and improve clear communication amongst colleagues and managers.
-We hope our research and tips gave you a few ideas that’ll help you face remote challenges and turn remote work into your business asset.
+The Covid-19 pandemic certainly showed a lot of people and companies that remote work is feasible and that the business won’t collapse if you allow your employees to work from home a bit more often.
+On the contrary, in fact you can see it as an opportunity to streamline your work processes and improve communication amongst colleagues and managers.